BOS-Bae/Fragmented-Complete-Network/README.md

 * 'cABM.cpp' : a simulation code to conduct cluster dynamics for the cluster size distribution.

-  Additional Python codes to obtain the distribution of L8 or the one from empirical data are at ./complete_graph/L8_confi_dat/L8/fig_dat/.
+  Additional Python codes to visualize the distribution of L8 or the one from empirical data are at ./complete_graph/L8_confi_dat/L8/fig_dat/.
   <br/>